Simplicial degree $d$ self-maps on $n$-spheres: Basic Terminologies

 A triangulation of a polyhedron \(X\) is a simplicial complex \(K\) such that \(X\) is PL-homeomorphic to the geometric realization \(|K|\) of \(K\).
-If $M$ is a topological $n$-manifold and $|K|$ is homeomorphic to $M$ for an $n$-simplicial complex $K$, then we say that $K$ is a triangulation of $M$ or a triangulated $n$-manifold.
+If $M$ is a PL $n$-manifold and $|K|$ is PL-homeomorphic to $M$ for an $n$-simplicial complex $K$, then we say that $K$ is a triangulation of $M$ or a triangulated $n$-manifold.
 Let $K$ be a triangulated $n$-manifold with a connected boundary.
-Then $\partial(K)$ is the boundary of $K$ and is a triangulated $(n-1)$-manifold.
-Furthermore, $\partial(K)$ is the collection of $(n-1)$-faces that are contained in exactly one $n$-face.
-By $\Sp^n_{n+2}$, we mean the standard triangulation of the $n$-sphere with exactly $(n+2)$ vertices.
+Then $\partial(K)$ denotes the boundary of $K$ and is a triangulated $(n-1)$-manifold.
+Furthermore, $\partial(K)$ is the collection of $(n-1)$-faces of $K$ that are contained in exactly one $n$-face.
+By $\mathbb{S}^n_{n+2}$, we mean the standard oriented triangulation of the $n$-sphere with exactly $(n+2)$ vertices.
+Let $K_1$ and $K_2$ be two simplicial complexes of the same dimension $n$.
+The \emph{connected sum} of $K_1$ and $K_2$, denoted by $K_1 \# K_2$, is obtained by choosing $n$-simplices $\sigma_1 \in K_1$ and $\sigma_2 \in K_2$, removing their interiors, and identifying their boundaries.
+The resulting complex $K_1 \# K_2$ is again an $n$-dimensional simplicial complex.
+Moreover, if $K_1$ and $K_2$ are triangulations of the $n$-sphere, then both $K_1 \# K_2$ is a triangulation of the $n$-sphere.
+Let $K$ be a simplicial complex and let $v \in f_0(K)$.
+The \emph{one-vertex suspension} of $K$ with respect to $v$, denoted by $\Sigma_v K$, is constructed as follows.
+Remove the vertex $v$ together with all faces incident to it from $K$.
+Then introduce two new vertices $x$ and $y$, and add the edge $xy$.
+Define the link of the edge $xy$ in $\Sigma_v K$ to be the same as the link of $v$ in $K$.
+Finally, for every face $\sigma$ of $K$ that does not belong to the star of $v$, include the faces $x\sigma$ and $y\sigma$ in $\Sigma_v K$.
 A simplicial complex $X$ is called vertex minimal if $f_0(X) \leq f_0(Y)$ for all triangulations $Y$ of the topological space $|X|$.
 An $n$-dimensional simplicial complex $X$ is called facet minimal if $f_n(X) \leq f_n(Y)$ for all triangulations $Y$ of the topological space $|X|$.

-By an $n$-gon, we mean a convex polygon of $n$-sides.
-By $\#S$, we mean the cardinality of a set $S$.
+A \emph{cyclic polytope} $C(n,m)$ is the convex hull of $n$ distinct points lying on a rational normal curve in $\mathbb{R}^{m}$.
+Theodore Motzkin conjectured the Upper Bound Theorem, which relates the $f$-vector of cyclic polytopes of dimension $m$ to the $f$-vector of any triangulated $(m-1)$-sphere.
+This conjecture was later proved by McMullen.
+The theorem is stated as follows. \begin{proposition}[\cite{mullen}] Let $\Delta$ be a triangulation of the $m$-dimensional sphere with $n$ vertices; then for every $0\leq k \leq m$, $f_k(\Delta)\leq f_k(C(n,m+1))$, where $C(n,m+1)$ is the boundary complex of the cyclic polytope of dimension $m+1$ with $n$ vertices. \end{proposition}